Happy New Year! 2010 is off to a great start!

 Here at Dolphin Blue, we've hit the ground running, planning some new products and initiatives that we're excited about.
 We're also proud to report that in our first full quarter of participating in the Round Up, Impact Down carbon offset program, we matched our customers' contributions and offset 1.2 metric tons of carbon dioxide.
 Thanks to all those who chose to round up when making a purchase.

-Think outside of the box — the cereal box, that is — by trying your hand at making your own.
-This recipe from Bon Appétit magazine for Quick Omega-3 Granola earns raves from readers for being both nutritious and delicious.
+Do It Yourself Think outside of the box -- the cereal box, that is -- by trying your hand at making your own.
+This recipe from Bon Appetit magazine for Quick Omega-3 Granola earns raves from readers for being both nutritious and delicious.

-After you’ve prepared a nice, healthy meal, don’t worry about the dishes — stick them in the dishwasher (Energy Star rated, preferably) and don’t feel guilty: Studies show that modern dishwashers use about half the energy and only one-sixth the water a person washing dishes does.
+And Then, Relax After you've prepared a nice, healthy meal, don't worry about the dishes -- stick them in the dishwasher (Energy Star rated, preferably) and don't feel guilty: Studies show that modern dishwashers use about half the energy and only one-sixth the water a person washing dishes does.
 No matter how hard you try, your dishwasher will outperform you in cleanliness and minimizing resources, so shelve those dishwashing gloves and bust out a green cookbook to find your next eco-friendly meal to try.